 Earlier this week I was selected to be one of the chaperone’s for my son’s class field trip.
 This wasn’t your average field trip where the kids are out having fun exploring the sights of our city, but rather a service trip to educate the children on social justice.

 Like every parent, I want my children to have respect for all people, regardless of age, ability or status.
-When I heard that my son would be visiting Park Place Senior Living at Winghaven to spread some Easter joy with the residents of the assisted living community, I was thrilled to be a part of it.
-As I’ve shared previously, my boys are at an age where their innocence and honesty leads to them saying things that may be hurtful or disrespectful.
+When I heard that my son would be visiting to spread some Easter joy with the residents of the assisted living community, I was thrilled to be a part of it.
+As I’ve shared previously, my boys are at an age where their leads to them saying things that may be hurtful or disrespectful.
 I knew this field trip would be a great way to teach my son compassion for the elderly.

 During the performance, one of the residents came over to me and took the crayons right out of my hands.
 She thought I was one of the teachers and she scolded me saying that “the children need to have fun today and not worry about school work.”
 How sweet was this lady?
 Little did she know that the crayons would be for “fun” in just a few short minutes.